bebraw/bunit.js/README.md

 bunit.js
 ========

-bunit.js provides a simple way to define unit tests and run them on a web page.
-See "tests" directory for a concrete example on how to use this.
+bunit.js provides a simple way to define unit tests and run them using a web page.
+In order to use it, you'll likely want to do something like this:

-Essentially you'll want to:
+1. Define your tests (ie. tests/assert.js) using bunit and bunit.assert.

-1. Define your tests (tests/assert.js) using bunit and bunit.assert.
+2. Import your tests and bunit at your test main (ie. main.js).
-2. Import your tests and bunit (tests/main.js).
+3. Execute your tests using bunit.
+It discovers the tests automatically as long as you import them via main somehow.

-3. Execute your tests using bunit.run. "run" discovers all imported suites automatically.
+I'll cover the API in more detail next and provide more concrete guidance in case the above sounded weird to you.

 Suite API
 ---------

-### suite
+bunit.js provides a simple way to define test suites containing multiple tests.
+Each of these suites will be run separately by the test runner.

-A simple test suite may look like this:
+A simple test suite definition may look like this:

 ```javascript
 define(['bunit'], function(bunit) {